-2 plead guilty in federal bribe scheme at pension guarantor
+2 plead guilty in pension bribery scheme

 ALEXANDRIA, Va.
-(AP) - The procurement director of the federal Pension Benefit Guaranty Corp. and the CEO of a northern Virginia contracting firm have pleaded guilty to their roles in a multi-million dollar bribery scheme.
+(AP) - The procurement director of the federal Pension Benefit Guaranty Corp. and the CEO of a northern Virginia contracting firm have pleaded guilty to their roles in a multimillion-dollar bribery scheme.

 Jeffrey B. Donahue, 42, of Herndon, and Nadeem Ansari, 47, of Haymarket, each pleaded guilty Monday to bribery conspiracy charges in federal court in Alexandria.

-Donahue was procurement director of the PBGC up until February.
+Donahue was procurement director of the PBGC until February.
 Ansari’s company is not named in court documents, but he is listed as the CEO of Quantico-based Forcewave, and other details in the court papers match Forcewave’s corporate history.

 Federal prosecutors say Donahue successfully steered a $3 million contract to Ansari’s company in 2016 and earlier tried unsuccessfully to steer a $55 million contract his way.